WWE’s Paige Sets Instagram On Fire While Flaunting Her Figure In Skintight Jeans And A Revealing Crop Top

 “You are absolutely stunning,” added another social media follower of the WWE bombshell.

 As The Inquisitr noted a few weeks ago, Saraya recently shared some jaw-dropping photos from a photoshoot she did not long ago.
-She was posing outdoors while wearing a bra and panty set from Calvin Klein and the pictures received hundreds of thousands of likes from her followers.
+She was posing outdoors while wearing a bra and panty set from Calvin Klein, and the pictures received hundreds of thousands of likes from her followers.

 Whether she is wearing jeans that leave little to the imagination or a set of lingerie, Saraya Bevis has a knack for driving people wild.
-The WWE personality will seemingly share more from this recent interview soon and it looks like everybody who loves Paige will want to be sure to check it out.
+The WWE personality will seemingly share more from this recent interview soon, and it looks like everybody who loves Paige will want to be sure to check it out.